gophernicus/gophernicus/README.md

 In this case, any `~` entry which otherwise initiates listing of user directories will be displayed literally.

 ## Virtual hosting

 Gophernicus supports virtual hosting, or serving more than one logical domain using the same IP address.
-Since gopher (RFC1436) doesn't support virtual hosting this requires some clever (but mostly invisble) hacks.
+Since gopher (RFC1436) doesn't support virtual hosting this requires some hacks.

 To enable virtual hosting create one or more directories under your gopher root which are named after your domain names.
 The primary vhost directory (set with the `-h HOSTNAME` option) must exist or virtual hosting will be disabled.
-Then simply add content to the hostname directories and you're up and running.
+Then simply add content to the hostname directories and you're (kind of) up and running.

-Almost.

-To make gopher clients work properly with virtual hosting, create a root gophermap for each of your domains and include the "%" type character to create a list of all available virtual hosts (see README.gophermap).
-The generated virtual host links will be created so that standard gopher clients will find the correct domain even when they don't specifically tell the server which host they're trying to reach.
+There is a serious issue with virtual hosting.

+As stated previously, RFC1436 dosen't support virtual hosting.
+Clients won't like it.

+How the virtual hosting works, is that it loops through the vhosts looking for the selector.
+As you might think, the root gophermap exists on all of the vhosts, meaning it might not use the correct vhost.
+There is currently no easy way to fix this.

+It is recommended to add '%' on a line by itself to the bottom of your root gophermaps.
+This will add "special" links of the format example.com/;example.com which forces the correct vhost.

 ## CGI support